pmclanahan/basket-lib/packages/celery/docs/configuration.rst

 CELERY_QUEUES
 ~~~~~~~~~~~~~

+Most users will not want to specify this setting and should rather use
+the :ref:`automatic routing facilities <routing-automatic>`.

+If you really want to configure advanced routing, this setting should
-The mapping of queues the worker consumes from.
-This is a dictionary
+be a list of :class:`kombu.Queue` objects the worker will consume from.

+Note that workers can be overriden this setting via the `-Q` option,
+or individual queues from this list (by name) can be excluded using
+the `-X` option.

-of queue name/options.
-See :ref:`guide-routing` for more information.
+Also see :ref:`routing-basics` for more information.

-The default is a queue/exchange/binding key of `"celery"`, with
+The default is a queue/exchange/binding key of ``celery``, with
-exchange type `direct`.
+exchange type ``direct``.

-You don't have to care about this unless you want custom routing facilities.

 .. setting:: CELERY_ROUTES